Siphonophrentis gigantea

 Siphonophrentis gigantea is an extinct species of giant rugose coral.
 It lived during the Middle Devonian period of the Paleozoic era.

 Paleoecology

-Siphonophrentis gigantea was aquatic, like all corals.
-It is part of the phylum Cnidaria, and possessed a polyp that lived inside of its calyx.
-It had a calcium-carbonate skeleton (the only part that survives fossilization) that was covered with soft tissue.
-Living examples of this species would have anchored themselves by the apical end to the seabed, while the tentacles of the polyp caught prey or marine snow.
+Siphonophrentis gigantea was a solitary marine stony coral.
+Like all stony corals, it possessed a soft-tissue polyp that lived inside of and upon its calcite calyx.
+In life this species would have anchored itself by the apical end to the seabed, or perhaps reclined on its side, while the tentacles of the polyp caught prey or marine snow.

 According to one study, Siphonophrentis gigantea may have been a deep-water species of coral.
-The matrix around one specimen was rich in nutrients when the rock was formed, meaning it likely formed in water where nutrients are more plentiful.
-The species likely had no association with Zooxanthellae (a microorganism that has a symbiotic relationship with most extant coral), and therefore was likely colorless and unable to photosynthesize.
+The matrix around one specimen was rich in nutrients when the rock was formed, meaning it likely formed in sediment whose nutrients were not completely consumed before the sediment lithified.
+In such deep water, light would likely have been insufficient to support symbiotic Zooxanthellae, and so the polyp was likely colorless.

-Another study in 1964 also indicated that this species grew upwards at a rate of approximately 15.21 cm every 399 days (a year in the Devonian).